- Travel and Places»

 Life in Australia in 1967

-We had been living in the Britain for a few years.
-My family immigrated to Australia with the £10 assisted passage scheme.
+We were an Irish family who had been living in Britain for a few years.
+We immigrated to Australia with the £10 assisted passage scheme.

 There were my parents, my older brother who was twelve and us four girls.
 I was the eldest girl at ten and my sisters were nine, seven and five years old.